 Multiplayer Map Skulls

 - Assembly Skull - This skull is located in the center of the map, up top, in between the big purple arm and the middle post.
-As with all the Mythic skulls, you must be in Forge to obtain it.
+As with all the Mythic skulls, the player must be in Forge to obtain it.

 - Orbital Skull - This skull is located above the pit in the middle of the map, it is a few floors up and hidden under and overhang.
-As with all the Mythic skulls, you must be in Forge to obtain it.
+As with all the Mythic skulls, the player must be in Forge to obtain it.

 - Sandbox Skull - This skull is located at the back of the dunes, in between the guardians towers.
-There are many custom maps you can download with the towers shut off so you can just fly out and grab it.
-As with all the Mythic skulls, you must be in Forge to obtain it.
+There are many custom maps the player can download with the towers shut off so they can just fly out and grab it.
+As with all the Mythic skulls, the player must be in Forge to obtain it.

 - Citadel Skull